 You would only go to the Prange Collection if you had an appointment with the Curator for a consultation to discuss your research topic or for a tour of the Prange Collection.
 If you are interested in a consultation or a tour, please contact us.

 Original Prange Collection materials are non-circulating and may only be used onsite in the Maryland Room on the 1st floor of Hornbake Library North.

-A. The microforms of the newspapers and magazines are available in the East Asia Collection on the 4th floor of McKeldin Library.
-You may print or download images to a personal USB drive from the microfilm readers in the East Asia Collection.
+The microforms of the newspapers and magazines are available in the Maryland Room on the 1st Floor of Hornbake Library North.
+You may download images from the microforms to a personal USB drive free of charge.

-A. The Gordon W. Prange Papers consist of both personal and professional papers and includes unpublished manuscripts, correspondence, interview notes and transcripts, research notes, articles, maps, and photographs.
-There are also materials related to Prange's tenure as a history professor at the University of Maryland and Prange's service as an historian for the US Army under General Douglas MacArthur during the Allied occupation of Japan.
-The Gordon W. Prange Papers are housed at the University Archives and may be used in the Maryland Room on the first floor of Hornbake Library North.
-For more information, send an email to askhornbake[at]umd.edu.
-A finding aid can be found in here.
+The Gordon W. Prange Papers include Dr. Prange's unpublished manuscripts, correspondence, interview notes and transcripts, research notes, articles, maps, and photographs.
+There are also materials related to Prange's tenure as a history professor at the University of Maryland and his service as an historian for the U.S. Army under General Douglas MacArthur during the Allied Occupation of Japan.
+The Gordon W. Prange Papers are housed in University Archives and may be used in the Maryland Room on the first floor of Hornbake Library North.
+For more information, contact us.

 The Prange Collection collects print materials, such as documents and photographs, related to the Allied Occupation of Japan, 1945 - 1952.
 The materials may relate to the donor's personal and/or professional life in Japan during this period.
 We do not usually collect artifacts.
 If you have materials that you would like to donate, please contact us.
 For an example of past donations, please see this page.
 For general information about gifts to the Libraries, please see this site.